How to Plan an Oral Proposal

 to act as members of the selection committee.
 Give your presentation to them as you plan on doing on the day of the presentation.
 Have them ask questions and answer them as best you can.
 After the rehearsal, listen to their feedback.

 - Fine tune your presentation.

-In response to the feedback you receive from the red team, make any last minute, minor changes.
+In response to the feedback you receive, make any last minute,

 - Give yourself a pep talk.